alex11/wordpress-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.3 =
+* corrected date_format/dbem_date_format typo on templates/templates/my-bookings.php
+* fixed calendar links with extra search args if using non-permalinks
+* fixed some non-translated strings
+* updated pot file
+* added em_booking_add_registration_result filter
+* fixed add_user_to_blog on MS bookings not providing a default role
+* fixed navbar issue for blogs with events page assigned to homepage
+* updated Dutch translation, thanks to Arnout Eykelhoff
+* partially-updated Russian translation, thanks to Evgeniy Efimenko
+* fixed #_EVENTNOTES being converted before other placeholders, which potentially caused problems if using shortcodes with formats
+* updated Chinese thanks to Leo Losoviz
+* added #_ATTENDEESPENDINGLIST
+* improved JS compatability with booking form (spinner and jumping up to errors/confirmation feedback)
+* fixed reserved pending spaces not being approvable if event is full
+* fixed categories and other plugin postmeta not being duplicated with event
+* reverted to previous use of global $wp_query in parse_query filters with additional fix to prevent clash with Pods framework

 = 5.2.9 =
 * added spaces to comma seperators of location on locations admin table
 * improved user deletion hook, bookings now get deleted along with user